EjilolaHammedEjitomiwa/Age_Calculator/README.md

 # Age_Calculator
-An app that calculate the number of years,months,days,weeks,hour and minutes of users
+An app that calculate the number of years,months,days,weeks,hour,minutes and seconds spent